The SEO Impossible Experiment

 - MoneyLab.co already has a good backlink profile and domain rating.
 According to Ahrefs.com, money lab has 810 backlinks, which is pretty good since I didn’t build a single one of these.
 These are 100% natural.
 Most of these links came from my viral post about email pop-ups.

-Also, this domain is about two years old.
+Also, this domain was started in 2016.
 That helps a bit too.

 How I Plan To Prove That “Epic” Content Actually Works